Online Movies, TV Shows, and Your Video Streaming Services – All Under One Roof

 How Select TV Works

 FreeCast has done it again!
-Born from the ashes of Rabbit TV, a clunkier dongle meant to aggregate free web content, SelectTV preserves the positives of its predecessor while moving forward towards the future of entertainment.
+Born from the ashes of Rabbit TV, a clunkier dongle meant to aggregate free web content, SelectTV preserves the positives of its predecessor while moving forward towards the future of entertainment for those who want to get rid of cable TV.

 The first thing you need to realize about SelectTV is that, at its heart, it’s not really as streaming service as much as it is an online aggregator of video content.
 What I mean by that is SelectTV doesn’t create their own content, but rather it organizes existing content strewn across the internet into one convenient, easy to use interface.